jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 This is done because we want a baseless chip design.
 We're fine with arbitrary inputs,
 As long as we can interpreted this, represented by `μ`.
+In `μ` the `Fin size` indicates a finite size, which we need because we want to map our design to the real world, which is finite.

+Not shown from the record is that we're able to make a bigger adder out of a smaller one trough composition of two adders. composition chips allows us to "grow" this size without needing to re-prove correctness.
+We only need to prove composition is correct.
+All of this also holds for our eventual multiplication design. which is build from an adder and composition of other multiplication chips.
+We shall see that proving correctness of composition isn't easy.
+Once done, all compositions will provably correct however. [^didn't-finish]

+[^didn't-finish]:
+      Unfortunately during the hackaton we didn't finish this for multiplication, but we did for addition.

 A concrete example of `μ` would be an interpertation into binary values: